Samuel Beckett Bridge at Christmas 3 days in Dublin

 Costumed performers officially launch Dublin's New Year's Eve Festival.
 Photo courtesy Failte Ireland.

-What better place to hear holiday sounds than at the iconic Mussenden Temple on the County Derry coastline?
+Workshops will take place at Hezlett House close to the iconic Mussenden Temple on the County Derry coastline.

 a building on a cliff December in Ireland